AdobeDocs/commerce-php/src/pages/developer/components/web-api/services.md

   - Services
 ---

-You can configure a Magento or third-party service as a web [API](https://glossary.magento.com/api).
+You can configure an Adobe Commerce, Magento Open Source, or third-party service as a web [API](https://glossary.magento.com/api).

 To [configure a web API](#configure-webapi), you define [XML](https://glossary.magento.com/xml) elements and attributes in the `webapi.xml` XML configuration file for the [module](https://glossary.magento.com/module) for the service.
 The `etc/webapi.xsd` file for your module specifies an XML schema file for validation.
 The default XML schema validation rules are stored in `app/code/Magento/Webapi/etc/webapi.xsd` or `vendor/magento/module-webapi/etc/webapi.xsd` file.